CAORC NEH SENIOR RESEARCH FELLOWSHIP

 A few additional notes about the fellowship applications:

 It is possible to apply for both the Multi-Country Research Fellowship and the NEH Senior Research Fellowship.

-Applications in Fluid Review will lock at midnight EST on the night of the deadline and it will not be possible continue making edits.
+Applications in Fluid Review will lock at 11:59pm EST on the night of the deadline and it will not be possible to continue making edits.